 Exercise seems ironic when you can barely get through the day.
 However, being as fit as possible can help build energy.
-Exercise doesn’t have to be rigourous.
+Exercise doesn't have to be rigorous.
 Doing gentle range of motion exercises counts, as does light swimming or a walk.
-Ask your doctor for a referral to a physical therapist who can help you put together exercises that won’t strain your joints and which you can do, even on bad days.
+Ask your doctor for a referral to a physical therapist who can help you put together exercises that won't strain your joints and which you can do, even on bad days.

 Talk to other people

-Sometimes the more quiet you are, the more tired you get.
+Sometimes the quieter you are, the more tired you get.
 Talking to friends and family can be very helpful.
 You can share your frustration and in so doing, feel the burden lightened.
-Talking about things that are funny or interesting can be invigorating and if you do so on the phone, you don’t have to get up from the couch!
+Talking about things that are funny or interesting can be invigorating and if you do so on the phone, you don't have to get up from the couch!